awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/architecture.md

 1. The solution deploys [AWS Step Functions][step-functions] workflows for **Batch Evaluation**(4).

-2. The AWS Step Functions workflows launches various computing tasks in parallel through [AWS Batch][batch] jobs based on different model parameters, resources, classical computing or quantum computing(5).
+2. The AWS Step Functions workflow launch various computing tasks in parallel through [AWS Batch][batch] jobs based on different model parameters, resources, classical computing or quantum computing(5).

 3. Each AWS Batch job uses the pre-built container image in [Amazon ECR][ecr](7) and attempts to evaluate a particular drug discovery problem based on specific model parameters(6).